Madhva8/Python/README.md

 # Python
-Practising Python, Just for fun.
+Practising Python programming, Just to improve my skills and just for fun. ;)